yrsdi/yrsdi.github.io/_posts/2016-11-24-Fix-Default-4000-Port-Busy-Phoenix.markdown

 - programming
 ---

 If you have problem experienced when you run phoenix server and got error like this ``` [error] Failed to start Ranch listener CoWall.Endpoint.HTTP in :ranch_tcp:listen([port: 4000]) for reason :eaddrinuse (address already in use) ``` .
-It's mean that is another process have reserved default port (4000), so you need to release it or use another port. if you want to known which process is listening on this port You can use this linux cmd ``` lsof -i :4000 ``` to find out more.
+It's mean that is another process have reserved default port (4000), so you need to release it or use another port. if you want to known which process is listening on this port You can use this linux cmd ``` lsof -i :4000 ``` to find out more, See this article for examples: http://www.cyberciti.biz/faq/what-process-has-open-linux-port/.
 Below is the example one.

 ```